Title

 "The Purpose and Scope of the Responsible Parenthood and Reproductive Health Act of 2012" is a comprehensive law in the Philippines that promotes responsible parenthood, reproductive health, and gender equality, guaranteeing universal access to safe and quality reproductive health care services while penalizing violations and appropriating funds for implementation.

-Minors are not allowed access to modern methods of family planning without written consent from their parents or guardians, except when the minor is already a parent or has had a miscarriage.
+No person shall be denied information and access to family planning services, whether natural or artificial.
+Minors are not allowed access to modern methods of family planning without written consent from their parents/guardian/s, except when the minor is already a parent or has had a miscarriage.

 Analyze Cases Smarter, Faster